-Common Name(s): Central American Boa, Common Boa
+Common Name(s): Central American Boa, Common Boa, Dwarf Boa

-Scientific Name: Boa constrictor imperator
+Scientific Name: Boa imperator

-Adult Size: 4 to 6 feet
+Adult Size: 3-7 feet

-Life Expectancy: 20 to 35 years
+Life Expectancy: 10-40 years

-Behavior and Temperament
+Central American Boa Behavior and Temperament

 Food and Water

 A large water dish should be provided to allow your snake to soak and will also double as a source of humidity.
 This should be changed regularly.
 Pre-killed prey should ideally be fed in a separate container, such as a large plastic storage container, so your snake does not associate you reaching into its enclosure with food.
 This will decrease the likelihood of being bitten and also help to keep its enclosure clean.